-The kit should be returned at the competition.
-If you wish to keep the kit beyond the competition, then this must be arranged with us, before the 22nd of March 2019, via email to info@studentrobotics.org.
+The kit must be returned by the end of the competition.
+If you wish to keep the kit beyond the competition, then this must be arranged with us, before the 22nd of March 2020, via email to teams@studentrobotics.org.